RiboswitchClassifier/riboflow/README.md

     tensorflow==1.8.0
     keras==2.2.0

-A trained ``Bi-directional Recurent Neural Network Model`` is integrated into the ``riboflow`` package (and installed automatically with the ``pip installation``).
+A trained ``Bi-directional Recurent Neural Network Model`` is integrated into the ``riboflow`` package (and installed automatically with the ``pip``).

 Note that the source code to generate the ``Bi-directional Recurent Neural Network Model`` is available.
-The git repository [Riboswitch Classification](https://github.com/RiboswitchClassifier/RiboswitchClassification) can be forked to generate a new model.
+The git repository [Riboswitch Classification](https://github.com/RiboswitchClassifier/RiboswitchClassification) could be forked to generate a new model.

 Usage
 -------------------

-Once you have successfully installed `riboflow` using `pip install riboflow`, please follow the steps to predict the class of a new riboswitch sequence:
+Once `riboflow` is successfully installed, please follow the steps to predict the class of a new riboswitch sequence:

 **1. Import the package**: